MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 A session times out if no new job is submitted within the Session for 10 minutes.
 The session reports a status of **TimedOut**.
 To avoid that, you can add a `with` block so the session close() is invoked at the end of the code block.

 > [!NOTE]
-> If there're errors or bugs in your program, it might be possible that your code takes more than 10 minutes to submit a new job after their previous jobs in the Session have all completed.
+> If there are errors or bugs in your program, it might take more than 10 minutes to submit a new job after the previous jobs in the Session have all completed.

 ## Job failure policy within sessions